yttcs/function-calling-agent/README.md

 1. Added text to speech using gpt-4o-mini-tts for completion.choices[0].message.content (that means the agent now has a voice)

 ### Note: Update for week of Aug.
 11, 2025:
-1. Addied speech to text using gpt-4o-mini-transcribe and Whisper (this means that there's )
+1. Addied speech to text and text to speech using and Whisper and gpt-4o-mini-transcribe
-2. Added date tool
-3. Added time tool so the model can access UTC time and convert to user requsted time zone.
+2. Added UTX date tool and time tools so the model can be time aware

 ### Note: Update for week of Oct.
 20, 2025:

-1. Added database persistence in combination with in-memory python dict
+1. Added database persistence, for conversation history, in combination with in-memory python dict
 2. Employed a hybrid HTMX/JS solution to play TTS in browser from text and voice requests
+3. Added some error handling
-3. Added HTMX to avoid full page refreshes
+4. Added HTMX to avoid full page refreshes
-4. Cleaned up UI
+5. Cleaned up UI
+6. Switched to gpt-4o-mini
-5. Containerized with Podman
+7. Containerized with Podman
-6. Deployed to AWS ECS/Fargate:  SENTyENT.com
+8. Deployed to AWS ECS/Fargate:  SENTyENT.com

 Will refine here and there, but this phase of the project, in the main, is complete.